exercism/website-copy/tracks/csharp/exercises/isogram/mentoring.md

 ### Common suggestions

-- In the non LINQ version, try to use a single loop
+- In the non-LINQ version, try to use a single loop.

 - When using LINQ, the following suggestions can be made:
   * each element of the string should be a letter (in this way we avoid checking for space or '-')